tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 set waterDepth(int meters) => ...
 ```

-### PREFER starting library or type comments with noun phrases
+### PREFER starting library or type comments with noun phrases {:#prefer-starting-library-or-type-comments-with-noun-phrases}

 Doc comments for classes are often the most important documentation in your
 program.
 They describe the type's invariants, establish the terminology it uses,